 At the 2 level, the human being asks whether the reasons in the future are not changeable (always-style) or changeable (non-always-style).
 On level 3, finally, I can relate the reasons to general (all-style) or to something specific (non-all-style).

 We have not been adequately supported?

-The majority of people have developed a specific style during their lifetime, learned from other people and this is used repeatedly in setbacks.
-For example, optimists, that is, positive thinking people, for example, have the habit of applying the "non-I", "non-always", "not all" style in the event of setbacks.
+The majority of people have developed a specific style in the course of their lives, learned from other people and this is used again and again when there are setbacks.
+For example, optimists, ie people who think positively, have the habit of adopting the style “not-me” - “not-always” - “not-everything” style in the event of setbacks.

-Translated to the current party landscape, this would mean, for example, saying "our coalition partner did not adequately support us in this election campaign."
-The reasons lie outside the respective party, are changeable in the future and refer only to this specific support.
+Applied to the current party landscape, this would mean that they say, for example, "Our coalition partner did not support us sufficiently in this election campaign".
+The reasons are outside the respective party, can be changed in the future and relate only to this specific support.

 We will never make it any more?

-Another common style is the "me" - "always" - "all" style.
-This would be given if the parties say, for example: "We will never again be able to convince voters of our ideas".
+Another common style is the "I" - "Always" - "Everything" style.
+This would be the case if the parties said, for example: "We will simply never be able to convince the voters of our ideas".

-This is a style that can be found especially in pessimistic thinking people: I am guilty and I will not be able to change it in the future.
-Both are not the optimal solution.
-On the other hand, you will find out how it looks in the second part of my article tomorrow.
+This is a style that can be found especially in pessimistic people: I am to blame and I will not be able to change it in the future either.
+Neither is the optimal solution.
+You will find out what this looks like in the second part of my post tomorrow.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!